 4. Cameron Mountain Trail

-Cameron Mountain Trail is another multi-use trail located in Camden Hills.
+Cameron Mountain Trail is another one of our favorite Camden, Maine, hiking trails.
 This trail totals about five miles round-trip.
 At the summit, you can enjoy uninterrupted views of this area’s stunning topography.
-From there, you can turn around and head back the same way you came, or follow west and loop around via Sky Blue Trail.
+From there, you can turn around and head back the same way you came or follow west and loop around via Sky Blue Trail.

 Stay at the Camden Maine Stay Inn